Sanremo Music Festival 1970

-The Sanremo Music Festival 1970 (Festival di Sanremo 1970), officially the 20th Italian Song Festival (20º Festival della canzone italiana), was the 20th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 26 and 28 February 1970, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by Nuccio Costa, assisted by the actors Enrico Maria Salerno and Princess Ira von Fürstenberg.
+The Sanremo Music Festival 1970 (Festival di Sanremo 1970), officially the 20th Italian Song Festival (20º Festival della canzone italiana), was the 20th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 26 and 28 February 1970.
+It was organised by the company Due Erre and broadcast by Radiotelevisione italiana (RAI).
+The shows were presented by Nuccio Costa, Enrico Maria Salerno and Princess Ira von Fürstenberg.